 The Corporation's various programs receive funding from several federal, state and local grants.
-During 2017, the Corporation recognized revenue in the amount of \$2,375,000 which constitutes 15% of the Corporation's total unrestricted revenue and support for the year.
+During 2018 and 2017, the Corporation recognized revenue in the amount of \$1,260,550 and \$2,375,000, respectively, which constitutes 10% and 15%, respectively, of the Corporation's total unrestricted revenue and support for the year.
 This revenue is to be used for loan capital for the Tennessee Rural Opportunity Fund and operational expenses as stated in the award documents.
 The interest income that results from the granted loan capital will provide ongoing support for the Corporation's future operations and will reduce the Corporation's dependency on operational grants from outside sources in order to maintain sustainability.
-During 2016, there were no concentrations of funding sources.